MahmudulHasan11085/Multimodal-AI-integrated-Breast-Cancer-Diagnosis-System/README.md

 # Multimodal AI Integrated Breast Cancer Diagnosis System

 This repository contains a demo Next.js website for our project.
 The site lives in the `web` directory and can be run locally or deployed to Vercel.
+The demo includes a simple greeting form and a separate features page.

 ## Running Locally